Vajra

-The vajra is a type of club with a ribbed spherical head.
-The ribs may meet in a ball-shaped top, or they may be separate and end in sharp points with which to stab.
-The vajra is the weapon of Indra, the Vedic king of the devas and heaven.
+The vajra is a round, symmetrical metal scepter with two ribbed spherical heads.
+The ribs may meet in a ball-shaped top, or they may be separate and end in sharp points.
+The vajra is considered inseparable from the bell, and both are sold in dharma stores only in matching sets.
+The bell is also metal with a ribbed spherical head.
+The bell also depicts the face of Dhatvisvari, a female buddha and the consort of Vairocana.

+The vajra has also been associated as the weapon of Indra, the Vedic king of the devas and heaven.
 It is used symbolically by the dharmic traditions of Hinduism, Buddhism, and Jainism, often to represent firmness of spirit and spiritual power.

-According to Hinduism, the vajra is considered one of the most powerful weapons in the universe.
-The use of the vajra as a symbolic and ritual tool spread from Hinduism to other religions in India and other parts of Asia.
+According to Hindu mythology, the vajra is considered one of the most powerful weapons in the universe.